One of Logitech's best mice is more than half off at Best Buy

 Logitech G502 Proteus Spectrum | $34.99 at Best Buy ($45 off)

-Logitech's aging warhorse is still ready for battle.
-Its tried and true form factor gives you a litany of customization options, and the 12000 DPI sensor is more than equal to the task.
+Logitech's legacy form factor gives you a litany of customization options, and the 12000 DPI sensor is up to the task.

 To see how the G502 stacks up against the competition, check out our definitive roundup of the best gaming mice.